 And yes, there’s even ice climbing, again, when conditions conspire (most reliably along the Blue Ridge Parkway near NC Highway 215).
 A professional guide service is highly recommended; Fox Mountain Guides is happy to put you on ice.

 No matter which winter pursuit you pursue, at the end of the day you’ll be hungry for a hot meal in a warm place.
 Asheville, with its abundance of great restaurants, will be on your drive back.
 So much to choose from, but after working up a winter appetite you’d be hard-pressed to do better than the original Tupelo Honey Cafe.
-Try the Brian’s Shrimp and Grits (with goat cheese and roasted red pepper sauce), Nutty Fried Chicken (mashed sweet potatoes with milk gravy) or biscuits and honey.
+Try the Tupelo Honey Shrimp and Grits (with goat cheese and roasted red pepper sauce), Honey-Dusted Fried Chicken, or biscuits and honey.
 Expect another night of sound sleep.

 Day 4: Hiking with the Stars

-Asheville is a celebrity haven: Steve Martin, Gladys Knight, Zach Galifanakis, President Barack Obama – they’re all regulars.
-It’s also popular with celebrity athletes, including Jennifer Pharr Davis, the record-holder for hiking, in just 46 days, the 2,150-mile Appalachian Trail.
+Asheville is a celebrity haven: Steve Martin, Gladys Knight, Zach Galifianakis, President Barack Obama – they’re all regulars.
+It’s also popular with celebrity athletes, including Jennifer Pharr Davis, the record-holder for hiking the 2,150-mile Appalachian Trail in just 46 days.
 While most celebrities keep a low profile, she’ll take you on a guided hike through her Blue Ridge Hiking Co.
 (Imagine Michael Jordan, another Asheville regular, playing tourists one-on-one.)
 Waterfalls, 6,000-foot peaks – if it’s in the Pisgah National Forest, Blue Ridge will take you there.